Brahman Puja

 4. The Brahmins chant mantras during the puja to invoke blessings for the house.

 5. A variety of sattvic meals are prepared and the Brahmins are treated with utmost respect.
-It is believed that if we are feeding Brahmins that is equal to feeding Lord Vishnu himself.
+It is believed that if we are feeding Brahmins, that is equal to feeding Lord Vishnu himself.

 6. In the end, the family members offer Dakshina, which may include money, clothes, food, grains or any other useful items.

-7. Offering Dakshina Brahmins is a crucial part of the ritual, in which we must ensure that the Brahmins are satisfied.
+7. Offering Dakshina to Brahmins is a crucial part of the ritual, in which we must ensure that the Brahmins are satisfied.

 Benefits of Brahman Puja